4strid/diet-vhost/README.md

 #### app.shutdown

-You can set a method called `shutdown` on your application if there is some cleanup that needs to be performed before tearing down the application (e.g. closing a socket.io connection).
+You can set a method called `shutdown` on your application if there is some cleanup that needs to be performed before tearing down the application.
 ```
 app.shutdown = function (done) {
   // perform cleanup......